looqbox/guide/docs/index.md

 To see the list of available questions/responses, type "que perguntas posso fazer?"

+(the first time a question is asked after starting Looqbox, it takes about 8 seconds to respond)

-## Your first script
+## Your first response/script

+Follow the steps bellow to create your first Response/Script.

-1. Click in settings in the right upper corner and then in Admin.
+1. Click the cogs in the right upper corner and then in Admin (don't mistake it with the user area if the user's name you're using is "Admin"!).
-2. Find Responses and click it.
+2. Find `Responses` and click it.
-3. Press `New +` button and fill it with the following fields:
+3. Press `New +` button.
+Fill the following fields and leave all others with the default values:
     - **Response Name:** helloWorld
     - **Response Group:** admin
     - **Language:** pt-br
     - **Keyword:**
-        - hello
+        - hello (press enter to open a new field)
-        - world
+        - world (enter)
-        - script
+        - script (enter)
         - $quotes
     - **Example:** hello world script "this is my first script"
-4. Press the green button `Create new` at the botton.
+4. Press the green button `Create new` at the bottom.
+There will be a message "file saved" at the right upper corner.

+You just created you first Response!
+Now let's link it with a script.

 5. Find `Response Files` and press `new` in `main file missing (new)`.
-6. Press `+ show editor` button.
+6. Press `+ show editor` in grey located at the left from the `save` button.
 7. Copy the complete script in our [Github](/templates/helloWorld.R) or copy the code below, paste it and press `save` button.
-8. Click at Looqbox image and type **hello world script "any message that you want"**.
+8. Click at Looqbox in the left upper corner to return to the search area, and type **hello world script "any message that you want"**.
 If the return was a message green box with the message *Hurray, my installation is working!!* in the first line and the message you wrote in the second line, your installation is complete.

 ```looqbox
 # In order to develop a script for Looqbox you should use our Looqbox Package.